QGEEKS/Q-ETL/README.md

 layer = reader.geojson("testdata/kommuner.geojson")

 worker = Worker
-reprojectedLayer = worker.reproject(layer, "EPSG:4326")
+reprojectedLayer = worker.Vector.reproject(layer, "EPSG:4326")

 writer = Output_writer
 writer.file(reprojectedLayer, "C:/temp/kommuner_4326.geojson", "GeoJson")
 ```

-To run the job, simply call the <YourProject>.cmd file (as described in [Step 3](https://github.com/MFuglsang/Q-ETL/wiki/Getting-started#step-3---the-python-project-file) and [Step 4](https://github.com/MFuglsang/Q-ETL/wiki/Getting-started#step-4---the-project-cmd-file) in the [_Getting started_](https://github.com/MFuglsang/Q-ETL/wiki/Getting-started) guide), and the job will execute.
+To run the job, simply call the <YourProject>.cmd file (as described in Step 3 and 4
+in the [_Getting started_](https://qgeeks.github.io/Q-ETL/getting_started) guide), and the job will execute.
 The translation log is placed in the log directory as specified in the configuration

 ## Quickstart
-Checkout the _Getting started_ guide on the Wiki page [here](https://github.com/MFuglsang/Q-ETL/wiki/Getting-started).
+Checkout the _Getting started_ guide on the Wiki page [here](https://qgeeks.github.io/Q-ETL/getting_started/).

 ## Download
-Download the latest release [here](https://github.com/MFuglsang/Q-ETL/releases).
+Download the latest release [here](https://github.com/QGEEKS/Q-ETL/releases).

 ## About the project